jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 Possible consequences of changing the notation now:

-- [x] Might deviate from reformulation efforts and make that slower or in jeopardy of coming to a halt.
+- Might deviate from reformulation efforts and make that slower or in jeopardy of coming to a halt.
-- [x] Might be many places in the docs to change the notation in (disputably).
+- Might be many places in the docs to change the notation in (disputably).
-- [x] May take on more work in a detour task.
+- May take on more work in a detour task.
-- [x] Not currently the focus / main goal.
+- Not currently the focus / main goal.

 I however, also feel that a perceived excess in effort going into text that might be deprecated, could be an issue I might not feel entirely ok with.

 Maybe a bit of observation over the text, to see where the notation is used.
 I suspect not in many places.
 I think many topics might be described independently of the bidirectional relationship notations.

 The double dashed ring notation might be used in:

-- [x] The Relationships chapter itself.
+- The Relationships chapter itself.

 This brainstorming also costs energy.

 I might solve it more easily.
 In the Relationships chapter I might switch over to the relational ring notation.
 Then when other chapters might use the double dashed ring notation, the arguments are already given: the Relationships chapter no longer would mention it, the Basic Diagram Elements chapter would express the preference of relational ring notation.
 Then any piece left that still might use the 'old' notation might be excused.
-This may be a side-effect of stating things more 'humby' instead and being honest where there is doubt.
+This may be a side-effect of stating things more 'humbly' instead and being more direct where there is doubt.

 I used to think expressing doubt or uncertainty might make people dismiss an idea.
 Now I do not feel like that anymore and might be better off reverting to a way more close to what I was born with.
 I might want to hold on to that.
 The language style I try to introduce might not be one that does not come naturally to me.
 It might be one that clashes with my original language style + other people's demands as I perceived them.
 So perhaps adopted behavior rather than original behavior would be what makes it difficult to switch language style.
 To have difficulty finding the balance in.
 If I can find a point in the past where honesty and humility was my go-to kind of voice…